Magic Maze: Finding Everyday Empathy in Consulting // Business // Consulting // IT Strategy // Management Consulting // Salesforce // Feb 21 2019

 “If you’re unable to help all of the characters get out of the mall before the time runs out, everyone loses.”

-We weren’t sure what Magic Maze was all about, but got a decent idea by reading the colorful box and instructions, asking questions about it to see if it would be fun for the group.
+We weren’t sure what Magic Maze was all about, but got a decent idea by reading the colorful box and instructions, asking Jason questions to see if it would be fun for the group.
 We were totally sold and convinced to jump into the game.
-As if the look of sheer delight on our friend Jason’s face wasn’t already convincing enough!?
+(As if the look of sheer delight on our friend Jason’s face wasn’t already convincing enough!?)
 What did we have to lose?
 Let’s do this!

 It is especially important to ask questions to determine a client’s specific needs, and make sure they match up with the firm’s range of expertise and ability to advise and address their needs.
 Unlike the Magic Maze scenario, there is quite a lot to lose if these items aren’t covered before we embark on the consulting journey.
 Assessing risk is an important step, as is checking in with them to validate our assumptions about their needs, being transparent, and setting clear expectations.

 On to the rules of Magic Maze: according to BoardGameGeek.com, (yes, really) it’s intended for community play with up to eight players, and suitable for ages 8+.
 We met all the criteria except for one: Magic Maze is weighted 1.68 out of 5 in the complexity category.
 While, as consultants, we tend to enjoy complex problem-solving, we dove right in.

 Select your team and capabilities thoroughly before committing to a new consulting project.
 Difficulty level?
 Although some tasks in the project may seem very straightforward, they could later end up being just the tip of the iceberg, so to speak.

 (We’ll remind you here that we promised no more taco-related puns but made no mention of iceberg or seafaring metaphors!)